callassoftware/docker-snippets/other/pdfEngine-sdk/README.md

   One or more license server IPs or hostnames, separated by semicolons.

 - `CALLAS_LICENSESERVER_MSG`:
-  An optional wallet ID required by **cloud-based** callas license servers.
-For **on-premise** setups, this is typically optional (it is the aequivalent of the --lsmessage CLI argument for pdfToolbox, pdfaPilot and pdfChip CLIs)
+  This is the aequivalent of the --lsmessage CLI argument for pdfToolbox, pdfaPilot and pdfChip CLIs.
+For **on-premise** callas license server setups, this is not needed.
+But for **cloud-based** callas license servers it is mandatory.

 usage examples ...
 ```bash